COMCIFS/dREL/drel_changes_1.rst

 Discussion
 ~~~~~~~~~~

-The draft dREL grammar at the COMCIFS/drel repository assumes that
+The draft dREL grammar at the COMCIFS/dREL repository assumes that
 newline is whitespace.
-The example parser based on this grammar does
+The example parser automatically generated from this grammar does
 not identify any problems with the grammar.
 Nick Spadaccini
-has advised me that newline was not meant to be significant in the
+has advised that newline was not meant to be significant in the
 dREL grammar.

 [1] Spadaccini et. al,